writethedocs/www/docs/conf/prague/2018/news/get-ready.rst

 * **Read the Welcome Wagon Guide.** Our `Welcome Wagon Guide <http://www.writethedocs.org/conf/prague/2018/welcome-wagon/>`_ is packed full of information on how to get the most out of the conference.
 There will also be a few Welcome Wagon events that will help you learn more about the conference.
 * **Review the schedule.** The `Schedule Page <http://www.writethedocs.org/conf/prague/2018/schedule/>`_ has the latest and most complete information about the presentations and activities.
 This is where we will also update any changes or cancellations if they occur.
 * **Review the Code of Conduct.** We have a wonderful community full of diverse and amazing people.
 We expect everyone to behave in a respectful manner at all conference events and online channels.
 Our `Code of Conduct <http://www.writethedocs.org/code-of-conduct/>`_ boils down to "Be excellent to each other", but the `full text <http://www.writethedocs.org/code-of-conduct>`_ is also available.
 Our mobile numbers and email addresses are on that page if you ever need to contact us.
-* **Review the Venue information.** Our `Venue page <http://www.writethedocs.org/conf/prague/2018/venue/`_ for information about accessibility and orientation.
+* **Review the Venue information.** Our `Venue Page <http://www.writethedocs.org/conf/prague/2018/venue/>`_ for information about accessibility and orientation.
 If you have any specific accessibility questions, please email us at prague@writethedocs.org and we will be happy to do our best to make the event as accessible as possible.
 This year we are launching *live captioning* for all presentations, and priority accessibility seating will be available near the stage.

 Get Involved
 ------------